alexirpan/alexirpan.github.io/about.md

 I post whenever I have the time to, meaning not very often.
 (Disclaimer: the views expressed here are my own, not those of my employer.)

-I play Dominion competitively, watch lots of *My Little Pony: Friendship is Magic*, and like participating in puzzle hunts.
+I play Dominion at a competitive level (peaked at top 25), like participating in puzzle hunts, and actively follow *My Little Pony: Friendship is Magic*.
-To find other interests, browse the site.
-I'm sure you'll turn up something.
+For other interests, browse the site.
+I'm sure you'll find something.